 Sophie pauses for a moment, before staring directly into Jason’s eyes.
 As if she’s studying them.
-‘Jason, Nathan’s parents are very grateful you are here with him.’
+‘Jason, Cameron’s parents are very grateful you are here with him.’

-Jason shifts his eyes towards Nathan and then back to Sophie.
+Jason shifts his eyes towards Cameron and then back to Sophie.
 ‘They are?’

 She confirms with her eyes.
-‘Jason, as I’m sure you’re aware, Nathan is in a critical condition right now.
+‘Jason, as I’m sure you’re aware, Cameron is in a critical condition right now.
 It’s 50/50 as to whether he’ll make it.
 That’s what the stats are saying.’

 Jason says nothing.
 A single tear glides down his cheek like a scythe through overgrown grass.

 ‘I’ll be back shortly to check on him again,’ she says.
-‘We’re lucky Nathan has his own ward.
+‘We’re lucky Cameron has his own ward.
 That won’t last long.’